Skip to main content

 Butter Cookies - melt in the mouth goodies for any occasion

-Biscuits and cookies are one those favourite snack items of your kids.
-And they would be munching on a couple or more every now and then when those little hunger pangs keep knocking.
-As a concerned mom, who is not very pleased on the store bought ones and is always determined on feeding healthy stuff for my kids, I make and bake cookies at home.
-I think there are many moms (dads too) out there who think like I do too.....and have got into baking cookies & biscuits for this same reason.
+Biscuits and cookies are among the most beloved snacks for children, and it’s no surprise to see them happily munching away whenever those little hunger pangs strike.
+As a mom who isn’t entirely comfortable with store-bought varieties and is committed to offering healthier options, I prefer baking cookies at home.
+I believe many parents—moms and dads alike—share this mindset and have taken up baking biscuits and cookies themselves, driven by the same desire to provide wholesome treats for their kids.
 Butter cookies (or butter biscuits), known as Brysslkex, Sablés, and Danish biscuits, are unleavened cookies consisting of butter, flour, and sugar.
 They are often categorized as a "crisp cookie" due to their texture, caused in part because of the quantity of butter and sugar.
 It is generally necessary to chill the dough to enable proper manipulation and handling.
-Butter cookies at their most basic have no flavoring, but they are often flavored with vanilla, chocolate, and coco
+Butter cookies at their most basic have no flavoring, but they are often flavored with vanilla, chocolate, and coc...